nnooney/advent-of-code-2022/README.md

 This repository contains solutions to https://adventofcode.com/2022 written in Rust.

+Input is not stored alongside this repository; instead, the program expects each day's input to be stored in `./input/day#.txt`, for example `./input/day2.txt` or `./input/day20.txt`.

 ## Usage with NixOS

 Use the Nix flake-based ecosystem for working with this repository.